© Crown copyright 2020

 With Universal Credit, you will experience a different type of relationship with your work coach than you may have expected.
 They will focus on mentoring and coaching you, to help you meet the requirements recorded in your Claimant Commitment.

 They will support and challenge you to fulfil your potential and help you to raise your expectations of what you can achieve.

 If you are able to look or prepare for work, your Claimant Commitment will include things like your job goals, regular work search activity, or any work preparation actions that you must complete to receive Universal Credit.

 Work search activity could involve registering with ‘Find a job’ or a recruitment agency, or applying for suggested vacancies.

 Work preparation activity could include preparing a CV or attending and completing a training course.
 You could also be expected to attend regular interviews to discuss progress.

 You should think of jobseeking as a full-time job.
 You will be expected to look or prepare for work for 35 hours a week, depending on your circumstances.

 4. Not meeting your responsibilities

-Your Claimant Commitment will clearly state what will happen if you fail to meet each of your responsibilities.
-You will have a cut in your benefit, known as a sanction, if you fail to meet one of your responsibilities and can’t give a good reason to explain why.
+Your commitments will clearly state what will happen if you fail to meet each of your responsibilities.
+You may receive a reduction in your benefit, known as a sanction, if you fail to meet one of your responsibilities and can’t give a good reason to explain why.

-Depending on what you failed to do and how many times you have failed to meet your responsibilities, a sanction can last for up to three years.
+How long sanctions last depends on what you failed to do and how many times you failed to meet your responsibilities, without good reason.